Cecil Paget: Military service

-He served in France with the Railway Operating Division in World War I, commanding operations in France and Belgium and rising to the rank of Lieutenant-Colonel in the Royal Engineers.
+Paget served in France with the Railway Operating Division in World War I, commanding operations in France and Belgium and rising to the rank of Lieutenant-Colonel in the Royal Engineers.
 His military awards were the DSO in 1916, the CMG in 1918 and he was Mentioned in Despatches.
 The French awarded him Officier de la Légion d'honneur and the Belgians their Officier de l'Ordre de la Couronne.

-Family

-In 1906 Cecil Paget married Lady Alexandra Osborne, fourth daughter of the 9th Duke of Leeds, and they restored a 17th-century hall at Kings Newton, near Melbourne, just south of Derby, as their home.
-Cecil lived there until his death.
-After the war Paget didn't return to railway work.
-He succeeded to the baronetcy in 1923, his elder brother George having been killed during the 1900 Transvaal campaign in the second Boer War.
-His wife obtained a divorce in 1925 and Paget subsequently married Florence, daughter of James Butt.
-He died in 1936, survived by his second wife, but without children, and was buried in the family plot at Marlepit Hill cemetery, Sutton Bonington.
+Personal life

+In 1906, Paget married Lady Alexandra Godolphin Osborne, fourth daughter of the 9th Duke of Leeds, at St. Andrew's Church, Wells Street, Westminster.
+They resided at Alvaston Fields in Derby while they restored Kings Newton Hall, the 17th-century family hall that had been damaged in a fire in 1859.
+The restoration was completed in 1910.

+In 1925, Lady Alexandra sued for divorce, which he did not contest.
+She testified that their marriage was an unhappy one, and that when he was on leave in England in 1917, he informed her that he had a mistress, a situation he expected her to accept "in a generous spirit".
+After the war, Paget didn't return to railway work and became increasingly hostile to his wife.
+Paget repeatedly told her that she had no right to live at Kings Newton Hall and that she was only a visitor, and he was "perpetually boasting of his infidelity".